HMS Victoria (1859): Construction and career

-Victoria was ordered on 3 April 1854 without a name, named on 6 January 1855, laid down on 1 April 1856 at HM Dockyard, Portsmouth, and launched on 12 November 1859.
-She was completed on 20 April 1860, and was immediately laid up as part of the reserve fleet at Portsmouth.
-The ship was finally commissioned on 2 November 1864, when she became flagship of the Mediterranean Fleet under Vice-Admiral Robert Smart and Captain James Graham Goodenough.
+Ultimately named after Queen Victoria, Victoria was the third ship of her name to serve in the RN.
+The ship was ordered on 3 April 1854 without a name and was named on 6 January 1855.
+She was laid down on 1 April 1856 at HM Dockyard, Portsmouth, and launched on 12 November 1859.
+Victoria was completed on 20 April 1860, and was immediately laid up as part of the reserve fleet at Portsmouth.
+The ship was finally commissioned by Captain James Graham Goodenough on 2 November 1864 and she became flagship of the Mediterranean Fleet under Vice-Admiral Robert Smart.
 On 19 April 1866, Victoria became the flagship of Vice-Admiral Lord Clarence Paget with Captain Alan Gardiner in command.
 As of 10 June 1867, the ship was commanded by Commander William Codrington and served as the flagship of Admiral Sir Thomas Pasley.
 Victoria returned home in time to participate in the Fleet review at Spithead on 17 July and she was paid off on 7 August at Portsmouth.
 She became part of the reserve fleet again and was sold for scrap on 31 May 1893.